 They are useful

-If you offer quality tips consistently then your followers will appreciate this and keep an eye out for more of them whenever they log in.
-There's a good chance that they'll retweet them too.
+People love stuff they can use.
+All the better that they can be read quickly and are easily absorbed.
+Offer quality tips and your followers will appreciate it. they'll keep an eye out for more whenever they log in.
+There's a good chance they'll retweet them too.

 They stand out